neo Rename - Simple handling, powerful features.

 Example: my--image.jpg ➔ my-image.jpg

-neo Rename - Use cases with regex
+neo Rename - usage examples with regex

-Write a regex for neo Rename in JS (filter: /.../flags and replacement: ...),
+Write a regex for neo Rename in JS (Filter: /.../flags and Replacement: ...),

 to rename the following in the WP Media Library: